TrellixVulnTeam/swahilipython_SCMU/Doc/library/getpass.rst

    This function checks the environment variables :envvar:`LOGNAME`, :envvar:`USER`, :envvar:`LNAME` and :envvar:`USERNAME`, in order, and returns the value of the first one which is set to a non-empty string.
-If none are set, the login name from the password database is returned on systems which support the :mod:`pwd` module, otherwise, an exception is raised.
+If none are set, the login name kutoka the password database is returned on systems which support the :mod:`pwd` module, otherwise, an exception is raised.